-Alex Zucker is an award-winning translator from Czech.
+Alex Zucker is an award-winning translator of Czech literature.
 He also works in editing and nonprofit communications, and currently serves as cochair of the PEN America Translation Committee.

-His translation of Jáchym Topol’s The Devil’s Workshop (2013, Portobello Books) was recently nominated for the International IMPAC Dublin Literary Award.
-In addition the novel won an English PEN Award for Writing in Translation, the Typographical Translation Award, and was named to the Fiction Longlist for the Best Translated Book Award.
+Alex’s translation of Jáchym Topol’s The Devil’s Workshop (2013, Portobello Books) has been nominated for the International IMPAC Dublin Literary Award.
+In addition it won an English PEN Award for Writing in Translation, the Typographical Translation Award, and was named to the Fiction Longlist for the Best Translated Book Award.

-His essay “O Pioneer!
+Alex’s essay “O Pioneer!
 Michael Henry Heim and the Politics of Czech Literature in English Translation,” appeared in The Man Between: Michael Henry Heim and a Life in Translation, ed.
-Esther Allen, Sean Cotter, and Russell Scott Valentino, published in October 2014 by Open Letter Books.
+Esther Allen, Sean Cotter, and Russell Scott Valentino, published in 2014 by Open Letter Books.

-In addition, Alex is coeditor of a volume on mass atrocity prevention, forthcoming from Cambridge University Press.
+In addition, Alex coedited a volume on mass atrocity prevention, forthcoming from Cambridge University Press.

 He lives and works in Greenpoint, Brooklyn.